 first magazine to be based at new start-up hub in Toronto – pioneering concept at the time

 Note: Complete issues of the magazine’s first year await professional digital scanning.
-This could be of interest to a library, scholar or university interested in archiving this authentic artifact of 1990s youth culture.
-Please send an email if you would like to get in touch or share a thought:mailto: email@example.com.
+This could be of interest to a library, scholar or university interested in archiving this authentic artefact of 1990s youth culture.
+Please send an email if you would like to get in touch or share a thought: mailto: firstname.lastname@example.org.

 “Free teen publication Watch Magazine is going national this month – promising to more than double its high school penetration.